snowplow-incubator/data-product-accelerators/content/snowplow-recommendations/supporting-infrastructure/build.md

 ```

-**III.** Go into the folder of the data warehouse your dbt package will be operating in:
+**III.** Navigate to the folder of the data warehouse your dbt package will be operating in:
   - Snowflake (`terraform_utilities/snowflake/`)
     1. You may wish to again input the Terraform variables during the `apply` phase or provide them ahead of time by creating a `terraform.tfvars` file; the file should look like the below:
     ```